Gear Of The Year: Best acoustic guitars of 2019

 Fabulous build and playability, great looks and gorgeous tone make the Crossroads – the more affordable sibling to the Private Build Caletta – hard to fault.
-It generates far more volume and bass that we would have anticipated.
-There’s nothing boomy or overblown about it and the response is nicely extended in the treble, but the overall frequency balance is very even and balanced.
+It generates far more volume and bass than we would have anticipated.
+There’s nothing boomy or overblown and the response is nicely extended in the treble, but the overall frequency balance is even and stable.
 Having said that, the response is extremely quick and there’s a willing liveliness that gives the Crossroads a vibrancy and power that isn’t always present in similarly constructed vintage acoustics.
-The looks may be retro, but the tone isn’t.

 Combining a forward and articulate midrange with harp-like trebles, the Dearnaley Natural effortlessly spans rootsy Americana and ambient Celtic-tinged folk.
 It has an Alpine spruce top, fiddleback maple back and sides, and an X-brace pattern comprising mahogany and spruce braces.

-The first thing that strikes us tone-wise is the extraordinary sustain.
-It’s almost like playing an upright piano with a weight leaning on the sustain pedal.
-Then there’s the clarity, treble sparkle and a feeling of effortless power.
-The Natural does not need to be played hard to generate a lot of sound and there’s considerable dynamic range to go with the lightning transient response.
+There’s also the clarity, treble sparkle and a feeling of effortless power.
+The Natural does not need to be played hard to generate a lot of sound, and there’s considerable dynamic range to go with the lightning transient response.

-At Summer NAMM 2019, Taylor announced it was adding V-Class bracing to its 12-string instruments for the first time – and the 562ce is among the first few models.
+At Summer NAMM 2019, Taylor announced it was adding V-Class bracing to its 12-string instruments for the first time, with the 562ce among the first few models.
 The innovative bracing solution offers greater pitch accuracy and harmonic agreement between notes, which are factors even more significant on a 12-string.

-The F models have been popular since their release in 1982 and tweaked in 2003 with a smaller soundhole for extra projection and focus, and this F32 sits at the top of the range.
-It combines a Sitka spruce top with rosewood back and sides and as usual, we see a five-piece neck of laminated mahogany and rosewood, with an ebony ’board and a top-loading rosewood bridge.
+Lowden’s F models have been popular since their release in 1982.
+They were tweaked in 2003 with a smaller soundhole for extra projection and focus, and this F32 sits at the top of the range.
+It combines a Sitka spruce top with rosewood back and sides and as usual, there’s a five-piece neck of laminated mahogany and rosewood, with an ebony ’board and a top-loading rosewood bridge.

 Billed by its UK makers as a “great songwriter’s guitar”, the Artist Mahogany Julia has an open-pore satin finish that lets it project far louder than its small body may suggest.
 It has an AAA spruce top, African Mahogany back and sides, an ebony fretboard, and maple/mahogany/abalone detailing.